IndrajeetPatil/statsExpressions/paper/JOSS files/paper.md

 # Acknowledgements

-I would like to acknowledge the support of Mina Cikara, Fiery Cushman, and Iyad Rahwan during the development of this project. `statsExpressions` relies heavily on the [`easystats`](https://github.com/easystats/easystats) ecosystem, a collaborative project created to facilitate the usage of `R` for statistical analyses.
+I would like to acknowledge the support of Mina Cikara, Fiery Cushman, and Iyad Rahwan during the development of this project. `{statsExpressions}` relies heavily on the [`easystats`](https://github.com/easystats/easystats) ecosystem, a collaborative project created to facilitate the usage of `R` for statistical analyses.
 Thus, I would like to thank the [members of easystats](https://github.com/orgs/easystats/people) as well as the users.